By: Mitchell Knapp on November 20th, 2018

 Bringing in a seasonal motif onto the property is a way to bring interest and enhance curb appeal.
 Outdoor holiday decorating to your home is challenging this time of year.
 Using color and various materials is as a way to cheer up the dreary winter landscape.
 Whether you are looking to replace planters, add wreaths, add holiday lighting to trees and your home, or clean out garden beds, there are ways to still improve your home in the winter months.

 In winter displays, for planters or container gardens, we typically use various evergreens, red and white twig dogwoods, a nice medley of pine-cones, as a way cheer up an otherwise depressing looking landscape.
 In addition to holiday landscape lighting, this provides a more welcoming off season outdoor entertaining space.
-With the addition outdoor heaters, you can transform your outdoor space to be usable in the winter.
+With the addition outdoor heaters and holiday landscaping, you can transform your outdoor space to be usable in the winter.